 Significant digit counts may be expressed using patterns that specify a minimum and maximum number of significant digits.
 These are indicated by the '@' and '#' characters.
 The minimum number of significant digits is the number of '@' characters.
 The maximum number of significant digits is the number of '@' characters plus the number of '#' characters following on the right.
 For example, the pattern "@@@" indicates exactly 3 significant digits.
 The pattern "@##" indicates from 1 to 3 significant digits.
 Trailing zero digits to the right of the decimal separator are suppressed after the minimum number of significant digits have been shown.
 For example, the pattern "@##" formats the number 0.1203 as "0.12".

-If a pattern uses significant digits, it may not contain a decimal separator, nor the '0' pattern character.
+If a pattern uses significant digits, it must not contain a decimal separator, nor the '0' pattern character.
 Patterns such as "@00" or "@.###" are disallowed.

 Any number of '#' characters may be prepended to the left of the leftmost '@' character.
 These have no effect on the minimum and maximum significant digits counts but may be used to position grouping separators.
 For example, "#,#@#" indicates a minimum of one significant digit, a maximum of two significant digits, and a grouping size of three.